-- Comprehensive sexuality education and information: Understanding anatomy, sexual orientation, healthy relationships, and more! - Information, counseling, and services for a range of modern contraceptives. - Prenatal, childbirth and postnatal care, including emergency obstetric and newborn care. - Safe abortion services (where legal) and treatment of the complications of unsafe abortion.
+- Comprehensive sexuality education and information: understanding anatomy, sexual orientation, healthy relationships, and more! - Information, counseling and services for a range of modern contraceptives. - Prenatal, childbirth and postnatal care, including emergency obstetric, newborn care. - Safe abortion services (where legal) and treatment of the complications of unsafe abortion. - Information, prevention, testing, and treatment of HIV infection and other STIs.